 4. Build Quality and Materials

-Modern turntables often include extra features such as:
+Modern turntables often include extras that add convenience:

 6. Matching Your Turntable to Your Space